Appearance

 Hacked clients could send any Actions with arbitrary arguments to the server, so it is important that the shared logic fully validates that the Actions are legitimate.
 For example, if we instead let the client decide and send the cost to the server, a hacked client could set the cost to 0 or even a negative value.

-When you user purchases an item, you might want to update the UI to show the item in their inventory.
+When a user purchases an item, you might want to update the UI to show the item in their inventory.
 Actions, however, do not have access to game logic.
-There are 2 main approaches to resolve this, you can poll the Player Model for any changes, or you can use the client listener feature.
+There are two main approaches to resolve this: you can poll the Player Model for any changes, or you can use the client listener feature.

 For example, to visualize a gold counter for the user, we can poll the Player Model in the Update